- Discover the ins and outs of plane travel for your pets.

-Even though you can’t pay for your pet to travel using points, there’s no reason why you can’t use your credit card to accumulate more points for other trips.
+Even though you can’t pay for your pet to travel using points, there’s no reason why you can’t use your credit card to accumulate more points.

 In Australia, most frequent flyer credit cards are affiliated with Qantas or Virgin.
 Which card you opt for depends on how much you think you’ll travel with either carrier, and of course what deal is available at the time of signing up for your card.